 Prior to commencing pupillage, Alia worked as a criminal defence paralegal at Hickman & Rose Solicitors under the supervision of Andrew Katzen and Aileen Colhoun.
 She worked closely with several partners conducting corporate crime, fraud, regulatory and general crime work over two years.

 Some of the cases she worked on include R v Doyle and others (the Hatton Garden Safe Deposit Company burglary), the SFO’s investigation into bribery and corruption at Rolls Royce, allegations of bribery in a multi-national funding institution, an FCA investigation in to mis-selling of insurance by a corporate insurance intermediary and R v Lederman EWCA Crim 1308, a high-profile case of causing death by dangerous driving involving an elderly defendant.

 She has since spent time at Hickman and Rose on secondment in their financial crime and regulatory department working on cases of bribery and corruption and misconduct proceedings before the Financial Reporting Council.

 She worked as a senior immigration paralegal at Bates Wells Braithwaite LLP between 2012-2014 where she advised a diverse range of clients, from the commercial sector to personal immigration matters.

 A Formula 1/motorsport enthusiast and self-proclaimed petrol head.
 In 2016, Alia completed a bronze-level drifting course.
-She also enjoys skydiving, mixed martial arts and is a red tag in Taekwondo.
+She also enjoys skydiving, skiing and Taekwondo.